 Use a few common birds as references to quickly compare the size.
 For example, I use the House Sparrow, American Robin and American Crow.
 Upon seeing a new bird, the first thing I do is compare the size to one of these 3 birds.
 Is it smaller than a House Sparrow?
 Or in between an American Robin and American Crow?
 Or bigger than an American Crow?

-Next, I try to remember the overall shape and any obvious identifying features.
-Does it have a crest on it’s head?
+Next, I try to remember the overall shape and any visible identifying features.
+Does it have a crest on its head?
 What is the bill shape?
 Is the bird short and plump or long and sleek?
 Is it a hawk or a gull?

 #2: Color Pattern:

 Most birds have a dominant color, whether it’s brown, blue, red, black or yellow.